-Viewing large Images with Scrollbars Using Python, Tk, and PIL
+Display large Images with Scrollbars with Python, Tk, and PIL

-This little Python program will load an image (pretty much any format) using the Python Imaging Library (which must be installed) and allows you to see it on a scrollable canvas (in two directions) with Tkinter and ImageTk.
+This little Python program will load an image (pretty much any format) using the Python Imaging Library (PIL, which must be installed) and allows you to see it on a scrollable canvas (in two directions) with Tkinter and ImageTk.
 The above screenshot is of the program viewing the image below:

 What is that image?
-I won’t get ahead of myself, but it’s about 5kHz above 10.140mHz (30m radio band) including a popular QRSS calling frequency representing an entire hour of data.
-Also, I did all of the math myself with my own python scripts (yes, it eats WAV files and spits out spectrographs).
-Note that the JPG I uplaoded “full size” is no where near the ACTUAL full size of the image.
-It’s gagillions of pixels in all directions.
-Sweet.
-My goal is to have it scroll in the TK window, with slide-adjustable brightness/contrast/etc. I’ll get there eventually.
+I won’t get ahead of myself, but it’s about 5kHz of audio from 10.140mHz which includes a popular QRSS calling frequency.
+The image displays an hour of data.
+My ultimate goal is to have it scroll in the TK window, with slide-adjustable brightness/contrast/etc.

 from Tkinter import *